CulDeVu/culdevu.github.io/thought/2025-01-11-lisp-machine-3.md

 void foo() {}
 typedef struct { int a; } A_t;
 int bar(A_t a) { return a.a; }

-void setup() {}
+// Entrypoint, irrelevant to this example void setup() {}
 void loop() {}
 ```

+The only difference is the definition of `foo()` in the second block.

 The latter claims that `A_t` on line 3 is not declared.
-This is because the arduino compiler (in the IDE as well as the `arduino --verify file.ino`) first runs a preprocessor over the file that rewrites shit, adds `#include` s to the top of files, moves shit around.
+This is because the arduino compiler (in the IDE as well as the `arduino --verify file.ino`) first runs a preprocessor over the file that rewrites shit, adds `#include` s to the top of files, and moves shit around.
 But it doesn't create an AST or anything before it starts rewriting your file, so sometimes it rewrites your perfectly valid C into non-valid C before passing it off to `avr-gcc`.

 In the above specifically, it's detecting functions `foo`, `bar`, `setup`, and `loop`, and inserting forward declarations at the top of the file.
-Presumably to "fix" the error that will show up when someone writes two mutually recursive functions.
+Presumably to "fix" the error that will show up when someone writes two mutually recursive functions without forward declaring them.
+It moves the usage of `A_t` above the declaration of `struct A_t`.

-link(https://code.google.com/archive/p/arduino/issues/188)[This old issue] may very well be the first person to complain about this problem.
+link(https://code.google.com/archive/p/arduino/issues/188)[This old issue] may very well be the first to complain about this problem.
 By coincidence, I'm posting this just 8 days short of its 15th birthday!

 Honestly, I find this crazy.
 Like, why?
-Someone in their programming journey will learn about function prototypes vs definitions in like the 2nd or 3rd week [citation needed].
-In an effort to make programming slightly less confusing for the first 3 weeks, the Arduino devs decided to make programming slightly harder and less predictable for weeks 4 through infinity.
+Someone in their programming journey will learn about function prototypes vs definitions in like their 2nd or 3rd week.
+In an effort to make programming slightly less confusing for weeks 1 through 3, the Arduino devs decided to make programming slightly harder and less predictable for weeks 4 through infinity.

 Luckily, you can step around this nonsense: make a `main.h` file that contains everything you would normally put in your `.ino` file, and make your `.ino` file look like this: